Marvel Universe

-The Marvel Universe is a fictional shared universe where the stories in most American comic book titles and other media published by Marvel Comics take place.
-Superhero teams such as the Avengers, the X-Men, the Fantastic Four, the Guardians of the Galaxy, and many Marvel superheroes live in this universe, including characters such as Spider-Man, Wolverine, Iron Man, Captain America, and Hulk.
-It also contains well-known supervillains such as Doctor Doom, Magneto, Green Goblin, Loki, and Thanos.
-It also contains antiheroes such as Deadpool, Ghost Rider, Punisher, Elektra, and Black Cat.
+The Marvel Universe is a fictional shared universe that serves as the setting for American comic books and other media published by Marvel Comics.
+Many superheros and supervillains exist within the Marvel Universe, including the Avengers, X-Men, Fantastic Four, Guardians of the Galaxy, Spider-Man, Doctor Doom, Magneto, and many more.

+The Marvel Universe contains almost all popular fictional elements and concepts from science fiction and fantasy genres, including magic, highly advanced technology, monsters, aliens, mythological figures, and, most notably, superhuman abilities.

 The Marvel Universe is further depicted as existing within a "multiverse" consisting of thousands of separate universes, all of which are the creations of Marvel Comics and all of which are, in a sense, "Marvel universes".
 In this context, "Marvel Universe" is taken to refer to the mainstream Marvel continuity, which is known as Earth-616 or Prime Earth.